 You are required to complete homework for the chapter(s) covered following the lectures.
 The homework should be completed individually and can be accessed through the WileyPlus website.
-Unless otherwise stated, the homework will be available on a Wednesday at noon, and due on Sunday at 8:00pm.
-Due dates are listed in the Appendix.
+Unless otherwise stated, the homework will be available on a Thursday at 6PM, and due the following Monday at 11PM.
+Due dates for all homework are listed in the Appendix.